justinkemp10/02-Homework/README.md

 8. Updated resume.
 9. Updated LinkedIn profile.

+**Still working on the email form, so right now it is not functioning.

 ## **Mock-Up**

 The following image is a preview of the web application's appearance: